 At a young age I knew that even something as basic as counting can be done in different ways.
 Seventy-six is literally sixty-sixteen in French.
 It adds up to the same thing, but it twists your brain around a different direction.

-All that twisty thinking tied me in to the three cultures, though some part of me always seems to trail behind, never completely inhabiting any one place.
+All that twisty thinking leaves some part of me always trailing behind, never completely inhabiting any one place.

 I love words